ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 ---

 ## Before you begin
 The instructions in this learning path are for any Arm server running Ubuntu 22.04 LTS.

-To start, you will need to install [PyTorch](/install-guides/pytorch) on your Arm machine.
-PyTorch is a widely used machine learning framework for Python.
-You will use PyTorch to deploy a Natural Language Processing (NLP) model on your Arm machine.
+The instructions have been tested on AWS Graviton2 and AWS Graviton3 instances.

 ## Overview